How Have Things Changed Around the World?

 COVID: How Has It Affected International Shipping?

-Although many businesses have recovered from the initial hit and learnt to pivot and adapt, issues with international shipping have significantly affected businesses and their customers.
+Although many businesses have recovered from the initial hit and learned to pivot and adapt, issues with international shipping have significantly affected businesses and their customers.
 With fewer planes now flying due to the pandemic situation, courier companies are having trouble dealing with the increased demands and limited freight spaces available, resulting in significant shipment delays in many parts of the world.
 The pressure of this situation has also resulted in more expensive freight rates being applied by courier companies.

-One PSL Alliance member reported a decrease in how quickly they could ship products out due to a shortage of dry ice and increasing delays from the major couriers because of overload of shipments.
+One PSL Alliance member reported a decrease in how quickly they could ship products out due to a shortage of dry ice and increasing delays from the major couriers because of an overload of shipments.

 Unfortunately, some PSL Alliance members have had their shipments destroyed due to excessively high temperatures while awaiting transfer during international shipping.
 This is something to keep in mind especially when shipping orders through warmer countries in the Middle East during particularly hot seasons, since sensitive samples may not survive delays in such conditions.

 In the EU, we have received reports from one PSL Alliance member that shipments are often held in France for 24 hours with no reasonable explanation as to why, and that Germany now demands a vet certificate fee to be paid for every imported shipment.
-Germany may also hold some shipments due to a stipulation that they require a CE certification even when the correct paperwork for Research Use Only products is supplied – they are however, in communication with FedEx to resolve this.
+Germany may also hold some shipments due to a stipulation that they require a CE certification even when the correct paperwork for Research Use Only products is supplied – they are, however, in communication with FedEx to resolve this.
 Another PSL Alliance member is currently experiencing issues with shipping to Spain and is working to resolve this.

 With regards to Asia, we have received reports of major issues with shipments from China to the rest of the world during the early stages of the pandemic and throughout their update of HS codes in January, but most of these issues seem to have now been resolved.
 For shipments to China, one PSL Alliance member reports that they often receive requests to send images of the actual tubes even though all documentation for the products has been agreed with their distributors in China.
 This company has also reported that in Japan there are new laws concerning any material derived from viruses, so suppliers should clarify that no viruses were involved in the production of the items being shipped to Japan.